agusgonzaleznic/github-reusable-workflows/README.md

 ### Common Issues

+- **"Deadlock was detected for concurrency group 'pages'"**
+  - This happens when both the calling workflow and reusable workflow define the same concurrency group
+  - **Solution**: Only define `concurrency` in the calling workflow, not in the reusable workflow
+  - The reusable workflow now correctly inherits concurrency settings from the caller

 - **404 on deployment**: Check that `index.html` is at the root of the artifact, not in a subdirectory

 - **Assets not loading**: Verify your `vite.config.ts` has the correct `base` path
   - User/org pages (`username.github.io`): `base: '/'`
   - Project pages (`username.github.io/repo`): `base: '/repo/'`